UOM-EEE-EEEN11202/notes-part1/docs/chapters/computer_software/files_and_folders.rst

 The short answer is in your University provided OneDrive.
 This will ensure that the files will be automatically backed up, and automatically available on any computer which has access to your OneDrive account.

 You may find that some, mainly older, programs don't like files which are stored in OneDrive.
-Your second choice location should be your P:\\ drive.
+Your second choice location should be your :console:`P:\\` drive.
 This is a network drive, and the storage is maintained for you by IT.
 That means it's automatically backed up, and available on any University computer.

-The C:\\ drive should be the location of last resort.
+The :console:`C:\\` drive should be the location of last resort.
 Files here are only on the computer you're using at the time.
 If you switch to a different computer, or you lose/damage the computer, your files will be lost (unless you've taken some other steps to back them up).

 How much filing to do
 ^^^^^^^^^^^^^^^^^^^^^